Learn About the Best Soil for Autoflowers

 Why should you use vermiculite?

 As a sterile medium, this mineral does not alter the organic composition of your auto-flower soil mix.
-It also absorbs excess water from the soil and reduces the risk of mold growth.
-By absorbing excess water, you can also be sure that vermiculite improves your soil's texture, making it fluffier and preventing the compaction of soil components.
+It also absorbs excess water and reduces the risk of mold growth.
+By absorbing excess water, you can also be sure that vermiculite improves your soil’s texture, making it fluffier and preventing the compaction of soil components.

 Be sure to maintain a normal pH